Nanofiltration: Solute transport and rejection

 Unlike membranes with larger and smaller pore sizes, passage of solutes through nanofiltration is significantly more complex.

 Because of the pore sizes, there are three modes of transport of solutes through the membrane.
 These include 1) diffusion (molecule travel due to concentration potential gradients, as seen through reverse osmosis membranes), 2) convection (travel with flow, like in larger pore size filtration such as microfiltration), and 3) electromigration (attraction or repulsion from charges within and near the membrane).

 Additionally, the exclusion mechanisms in nanofiltration are more complex than in other forms of filtration.
 Most filtration systems operate solely by size (steric) exclusion, but at small length scales seen in nanofiltration, important effects include surface charge and hydration (solvation shell).
 The exclusion due to hydration is referred to as dielectric exclusion, a reference to the dielectric constants (energy) associated with a particles precense in solution versus within a membrane substrate.
 Solution pH strongly impacts surface charge, providing a method to understand and better control rejection.

 The transport and exclusion mechanisms are heavily influenced by membrane pore size, solvent viscosity, membrane thickness, solute diffusivity, solution temperature, solution pH, and membrane dielectric constant.
 The pore size distribution is also important.
 Modeling rejection accurately for NF is very challenging.
-It can be done with applications of the Nernst–Planck equation, although a heavy reliance on fitting parameters to experimental data is usually requried.
+It can be done with applications of the Nernst–Planck equation, although a heavy reliance on fitting parameters to experimental data is usually required.

 In general, charged solutes are much more effectively rejected in NF than uncharged solutes, and multivalent solutes like SO_{4}^{2−} (valence of 2) experience very high rejection.

 Typical figures for industrial applications

 Keeping in mind that NF is usually part of a composite system for purification, a single unit is chosen based on the design specifications for the NF unit.
 For drinking water purification many commercial membranes exist, coming from chemical families having diverse structures, chemical tolerances and salt rejections.

 NF units in drinking water purification range from extremely low salt rejection (<5% in 1001A membranes) to almost complete rejection (99% in 8040-TS80-TSA membranes.)
-Flow rates range from 25–60 m3/day for each unit, so commercial filtration requires multiple NF units in parallel to process large quantities of feed water.
-The pressures required in these units are generally between 4.5-7.5 bar.
+Flow rates range from 25 to 60 m3/day for each unit, so commercial filtration requires multiple NF units in parallel to process large quantities of feed water.
+The pressures required in these units are generally between 4.5 and 7.5 bar.

 For seawater desalination using a NF-RO system a typical process is shown below.